japhib/janpaul.website/src/blog/benefits-of-unity.md

 --
-title: Why I'm sticking to Unity
+title: The Benefits of Unity
-description: spoiler alert: the pros outweigh the cons
+description: the reasons it's so flippin' popular
-date: June 25 2021
+date: July 19 2021
 --
 In my [last post](ultimate-game-engine.html), I detailed all the many reasons why I dislike Unity and find it frustrating to work with.
 Despite all those reasons, I've released [a commercial game](https://pollywog.games/card-crusade.html) built with Unity and am close to releasing [a second](https://store.steampowered.com/app/1217500/Barnards_Star/).
 That amounts to **several years** of working with Unity -- if I hate it so much, why haven't I bailed before now?
-Why don't I start using one of the other available engines or frameworks?

-(... if you could read my mind, you might also say, "and why are you still planning on doing future projects in Unity?)

 Well, the reason is that the benefits of using Unity outweigh the costs for me.
-I've already gone into excruciating detail on my gripes about the engine, so I feel that to be fair I need to talk about the benefits of it.
+I may or may not keep using it for future projects, but these are the reasons why it's been good enough for past and current projects.
+I've already gone into _excruciating_ detail on my gripes about the engine, so to be fair I need to talk about the benefits of it.

 **_Note:_** _Like the last post, a lot of these benefits are specific to me and don't necessarily apply to other people, with a different background or different goals._